 Dispelling the Myth: Portable Extinguishers with Proper Care Can Last

 Unlike disposable extinguishers, which have a limited lifespan, portable extinguishers can theoretically last for an extended period with proper care.
 This longevity hinges on a crucial process called hydrostatic testing.
+However, it is important to note that fire extinguishers expire and must be properly disposed of to ensure safety and compliance with regulations.

 What Is Hydrostatic Testing?

 Imagine your fire extinguisher as a high-pressure vessel.
 It needs to be structurally sound to contain the extinguishing agent and propel it effectively.
 Hydrostatic testing simulates this pressure by exposing the extinguisher shell to a controlled, high-pressure environment.
 If the shell passes this rigorous test, it signifies the extinguisher is still structurally sound and can be refilled for continued service.
 This typically extends its lifespan for several years.
+For dry chemical extinguishers, the National Fire Protection Association (NFPA) specifies a minimum lifespan of 12 years, and they should be replaced if they fail hydrostatic testing or were manufactured before certain cutoff dates.

 How to do Hydrostatic Testing